Hassan Naim

 Hassan Naim is a Lebanese-Swiss biochemist.
-He currently holds the position of Director of the "Institut für Physiologische Chemie" (Institute for Physiological Chemistry/Biochemistry) at the University of Veterinary Medicine Hanover, while collaborating regularly with the University of Hannover.
+He currently works at the "Institut für Biochemie" (Institute for Biochemistry) at the University of Veterinary Medicine Hanover, while collaborating regularly with the University of Hannover.

 Scientific career

 Hassan Naim received his Ph.D. degree in biochemistry from the University of Bern, Switzerland.
 Following appointments at the Biochemistry Department, University of Lausanne (membrane transport in T cells) and the University Children’s Hospital Bern (structure and function of brush border membrane proteins) he moved in 1989 to the Biochemistry Department, University of Texas Southwestern Medical Center at Dallas, USA to continue his work on structure-function relationships of brush border proteins.
 In 1991 he was recruited as a group leader and Faculty member at the University of Düsseldorf, Germany.
 In 1997 he was appointed as a Professor and Chair of the Department of Biochemistry at the University of Veterinary Medicine in Hannover, Germany.